SlaxWeb/Config/README.md

 --------------------------

 The Config class implements *ArrayAccess* and must be used as such.
-Retrieving, setting, removing, and checking for existence, is done like if it were on an array.
+Retrieving, setting, removing and checking for existence, is done like if it were on an array.
 For loading of new configuration resources, the **load** method is provided.
 Example PHP configuration file: